-But when we showed up, there was no kiosk for Budget at the small airport there (though there was a kiosk for other rental car agencies), and when we tried to call Budget, nobody picked up.
+But when we showed up, there was no kiosk for Budget at the small airport there (though there was a kiosk for other rental car agencies like Hertz), and when we tried to call Budget, nobody picked up.

 Eventually, we just hired a taxi to take us to the Budget office, and when we were dropped off (the taxi wouldn’t wait around), the office was closed.

 After a few tense moments of being unable to call (again, no one picked up and we got answering machines in Spanish) then figuring out what to do next, we finally walked in the general direction of the main drag of El Calafate.

 That was when we were very fortunate to find a competitor’s Hertz rental car office on the main drag that was still open, and that they had a car (actually a monster 4wd Toyota Hillux truck) available.

 Sure, they’re not the cheapest, but that rental office saved our Patagonia trip.

 So do your research and see if it makes sense to pickup at the airport or at the rail station, and evaluate whether to do a one-way hire or to return to the origin of the hire.

 Tip 3: Book with a consolidator if language can be a problem

 We’re usually pretty wary of the middle man whenever it comes to making transactions.
 However, Julie and I can attest to the value of having a rental car consolidator like Auto Europe because in one particular incident, they saved our 2015 Spain trip.